sbonds/learning-jenkins/README.md

     $ git clone https://github.com/sbonds/learning-jenkins.git
     $ cd learning-jenkins/ansible
     $ ansible-playbook --inventory=localhost, setup-jenkins-docker.yaml
-    (complete the Web based setup wizard by hand.)
+    (complete the Web based setup wizard by hand using the initial admin password printed by Ansible)

 (The extra comma after `localhost,` is important to distinguish a list of one host from a filename.)